 For an illustrated step-by-step guide to creating an account and registering in a class, please visit our Getting Started page.

-To pay by check, you can print out the registration form and mail the completed form with your check (see below).
+Payment by credit cards only.
+If using a fillable form or printout, you can print out the registration form and mail the completed form (see below).
 You may also fax your completed form with your credit card information (all credit cards accepted) to (310) 434-3409.

 SMC Continuing & Community Education does not provide transportation for any voluntary field trips or excursions to any off-campus locations.
 Although staff may assist in coordinating this transportation or may recommend travel routes, etc., Santa Monica College is in no way responsible and assumes no liability for any losses or injuries resulting from any non-District-sponsored transportation.
 If you ride with another SMC student, that student is not an agent of, or driving on behalf of, Santa Monica College.
 According to California Code of Regulations 55450, if you participate in a voluntary field trip or excursion, you are deemed to have held harmless the District and its officers, agents, and employees from all liability or claims which may arise out of or in connection with your participation in this activity.